Great Smoky Mountains Railroad: Background

-The Great Smoky Mountains Railway (GSMR) owns 53 mi of the Murphy Branch, a former branch line of the Southern Railway between Dillsboro and Nantahala, North Carolina.
-It began operations in 1988, through a lease agreement between the NCDOT and Malcom & Joan MacNeill.
+The Great Smoky Mountains Railway (GSMR) owns 53 mi of the Murphy Branch, a former branch line of the Southern Railway (SOU) between Dillsboro and Nantahala, North Carolina.
+It began operations in 1988, through a lease agreement between the NCDOT and Malcom and Joan MacNeill.
 With help of a team of investors, the MacNeils secured the lease only 48 hours before the Norfolk Southern would be dispatching work trains to the Murphy Branch to begin dismantling the track.
 The full tourist route originally operated farther west to Andrews and Murphy, North Carolina.
 Service between Andrews and Murphy ended in 1995.
 Regular service between Nantahala and Andrews ended by 2001.
+The railroad's owners said they ended the route due to economic reasons.